 The Ojai Valley Trail runs nearly 10 miles north of Ventura to Foster Park.
 The asphalt and wood chips rail trail is a top pick for riding enthusiasts, and it offers mountain views so spectacular they can only be fully appreciated in person.

 There are plenty of other great trails in the state as well.
 If you want to get off the trail for a while and take a ride along the shore, many beaches such as Zmudowsi State Beach in Monterey offer views of both the ocean and cliffs and allow horseback riding on wet sand areas.
 Be sure to research California trails in advance for current conditions and advisories.

-Did we miss any essentials?
-Let us know in the comments below!
+Did we miss any of your favorite California trails?
+Let us — and other readers — know in the comments below!